GarySimons/Gary_Simons/README.md

 ### User goals:
 * A website that allows the user to find a developer to employ.
 * Allow the user to see the developer's experience, skills and education.
-* Allow the user to see the develope's work and open their websites.
+* Allow the user to see the developer's work and open their websites.
 * Allow the user to interact with the developer.
 * Engaging design to be visually appealing and stimulating.
 * Good user experience to keep the user engaged.